gobindadas/k8-vagrant/README.md

+###Credits

+Credits to this person:- https://blog.exxactcorp.com/building-a-kubernetes-cluster-using-vagrant/

+This was created because i could not clone the oroginal repo and i wanted to use the repo in a automation yml file

 ## Kubernetes

 Kubernetes (commonly stylized as k8s[3]) is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It aims to provide a "platform for automating deployment, scaling, and operations of application containers across clusters of hosts".[3]
 It works with a range of container tools, including Docker.[5]
 Many cloud services offer a Kubernetes-based platform or infrastructure as a service (PaaS or IaaS) on which Kubernetes can be deployed as a platform-providing service.